Department Chair: 1991-1997

 Location: Searle 226/ TAAC 31

-Affiliations: Senior Fellow, Computation Institute; Director, Energy Policy Institute; Harris School of Public Policy
+Affiliations: Senior Fellow, Computation Institute; Founding Co-Director, Energy Policy Institute; Harris School of Public Policy

 Theoretical physics, fluid and plasma dynamics; solar physics; high-energy astrophysics Professor Rosner is the past Director of the Argonne National Laboratory.
 He is also the William E. Wrather Distinguished Service Professor, Departments of Astronomy and Astrophysics, and Physics, Enrico Fermi Institute, and the College; Senior Fellow, Computation Institute (CI)